silverfoxf7/isabellas-connections/memory-bank/Implementation Plan.md

 **Test**

-- Start the dev server and ensure a simple “Hello Puzzle” text appears in the browser.
+- Start the dev server and ensure a simple "Hello Puzzle" text appears in the browser.
 - Confirm Tailwind utility classes work by applying a small style (e.g., a background color).

 ---